Six of Crows: Reception

-The New York Times recommends Six of Crows in the YA Crossover shortlist: "There’s conflict between morality and amorality and an appetite for sometimes grimace-inducing violence that recalls the "Game of Thrones" series.
+The New York Times recommended Six of Crows in their 2015 YA Crossover shortlist: "There’s conflict between morality and amorality and an appetite for sometimes grimace-inducing violence that recalls the 'Game of Thrones series.
 But for every bloody exchange there are pages of crackling dialogue and sumptuous description.
 Bardugo dives deep into this world, with full color and sound.
 If you’re not careful, it’ll steal all your time."
 It was also included in their "7 Great Fantasy Novels for Teenagers" list.
-The Hollywood Reporter likened the duology to a blend of Ocean's 11 and Game of Thrones."

-The Guardian opined the plot was "bursting with action and overflowing with suspense right from the beginning fast-paced transitions between chapters and points of view were immaculate and really provided a sense of urgency and impact to the most significant scenes."
+A review by The Guardian opined that the plot was "bursting with action and overflowing with suspense right from the beginning.”
+It further states that the novel's "transitions between chapters and points of view were immaculate and really provided a sense of urgency and impact to the most significant scenes."